FilipposRiad/magic-words/README.md

 # Magic Words

-Magic Words is an app that helps you boost your vocabulary skills through fun and interactive games.
+Magic Words is an application that helps you boost your vocabulary skills through fun and interactive games.

 Here is a list of the available games and features.